 According to DuBay (2004), readability has been an inspiration and a puzzle to educators, who struggled to discover new ways of predicting text difficulty.
 Throughout the years, they invented hundreds of readability formulas, which have been used word wide.
 By the 1980s, there were 200 formulas, with strong theoretical and statistical validity to back them up.
 According to both DuBay (2007) and Brangan (2014), there are readability formulas for other languages, such as French, German, Swedish and more.
-Carell (1987) explained that it was very easy creating readability formulas for non-European languages required more adjustment and more variables.
+Carell (1987) explained that it was very easy creating readability formulas for European languages, since they have a similar syntax to English, whereas the formulas for non-European languages required more adjustment and more variables.